jakebry/TheMethod-PostHandler/README.md

 ## Notes

+- The project is now based around `threads_scraper_updated.py`.
+The old `threads_scraper.py` is deprecated and can be deleted.
+- Make sure you have Chrome installed for Selenium to work.
 - The script uses rotating user agents to avoid being blocked
 - Rate limiting is implemented to be respectful to Threads' servers
 - Make sure you comply with Threads' terms of service and robots.txt when using this scraper